Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I'd rather see the big 5+ inch storms every month or so, ones where I can take a day off afterward and shoot scenic photos and HD video.
 I'm only keeping up with the icy road story because no one else here is doing it, I feel like it deserves coverage, and it occasionally has helped pay the bills.
 I feel now that it would be irresponsible to just give up on the subject just because I don't like it, as it's an opportunity basically handed to me.
 No one would be more happy than me if there wasn't another wreck on the bridge in downtown Charleston, as covering it is the hardest and least enjoyable subject I've been involved in.
 I'll be glad when spring arrives and I can get back to convective things again.
 In the meantime, I'll enjoy every minute of temperatures staying above freezing.

-My winters used to be completely storm observing-free prior to the 2003 season.
+My winters used to be completely storm photography-free prior to the 2003 season.
 In some ways I miss the five-month downtime I had to focus on other things in life.
 West Virginia winters (outside of the higher elevations) are typically mild, with snow events every 7-10 days or so and highs (in the lower elevations) averaging in the mid 40s December-February.
 It's uncommon for us to have a snowpack, and the ones we do get don't last more than a few days.
 Taking a drive on a sunny winter afternoon was always a great way to relax.
 No snow, just blue skies, clear roads and leafless-tree covered hills (scenes like these).
 No worries about trying to forecast for the next inch of snow.
 I guess part of this is the 'grass is always greener' phenomena, as I'm sure if I ditched all of my weather coverage efforts, I'd probably start missing it after a year or two.